 - ‘What qualities does a successful lawyer of the future require?’

 Although there are set boxes for candidates to list details of their work experience and academic results, it is the covering letter and these questions that will allow you to stand out from other candidates, who will likely also have stellar academics and work experience.

 The firm is assessing how you write, how you structure your reasons for applying, why you’d be an outstanding trainee and whether you genuinely want to work at Ashurst in particular.

 Make sure you meet Ashurst’s expectations in your application and covering letter

-One of the tips tells you that the covering letter format tests whether ’you can express yourself simply and clearly, with the use of evidence'.
-The firm’s recruiters go on to advise you to ‘strike the right tone’ in your application.
+One of the tips tells you that the covering letter format tests whether you can ‘explain yourself in simple and clear terms, with the use of evidence’.
+The firm’s recruiters also advise you to ‘strike the right tone’ in your application.
 You want to write concisely and clearly, without being either overly casual or overly formal.
 Why is this important to the firm?
 From your early days as a trainee solicitor, you will be expected to communicate clearly and professionally with other lawyers and, crucially, with clients.
 They want to see evidence in your covering letter that you have the potential to write succinctly and achieve the right professional tone.
-Communicating concisely is particularly important for the question about your reasons for applying to Ashurst, as you’ll only have 250 words to put forward your answer.
+Communicating concisely is particularly important for the other questions as you’ll only have 250 words to put forward each of your answers.

 Get to know the firm